Mount Baker Wilderness Heliotrope Ridge

 The wildflowers of Heliotrope Ridge were markedly different from those on the hikes to Skyline Divide and Hannegan Peak.
 There I came across fields mainly of valerian, lupine, corn lilies, and heather, but on Heliotrope there was a greater variety of flowers with an emphasis on yellow arnicas.
 Also since this area is so close to Mount Baker it receives much more snow, therefore the plants had just escaped the confines of winter and began blooming in late August while other subalpine ridges in the area were already well past peak and had gone to seed.

-Another thing to do aside from gawking at the views and wildflowers is to wander cross country, there are no trails at this point.
+Another thing to do aside from gawking at the views and wildflowers is to wander cross-country, there are no trails at this point.
 Going west along increasingly barren slopes of mixed volcanic rock and crumbly slate there are numerous rushing snowmelt streams.
 If you are prepared for steep snowfield/glacier travel then continue higher up to the actual crest of Heliotrope Ridge.
-Here the ridge consists of a wild display volcanic cinders jagged blocks of andesite and lava bombs, looking like it just cooled yesterday.
+Here the ridge consists of a wild display of volcanic cinders jagged blocks of andesite and lava bombs, looking like it just cooled yesterday.
 Even better though is the view from the ridge of seldom seen Thunder Glacier and basin below Colfax and Lincoln Peaks, this is truly a wild and lonesome area of Mount Baker!

 Mount Baker climber camp on Heliotrope Ridge #54432 Purchase